-What is meant by this fifth point is that evergreen shrubs planted along a house wall can reduce heating costs by creating something of an insulating dead air space around a home's foundation.
+Evergreen shrubs planted along a house wall can reduce heating costs by creating an insulating dead air space around a home's foundation.
 For, even if just a few inches of concrete foundation are exposed, that is a potential route for cold air to enter your house.
 The insulation value provided by evergreen shrubs is minimal, yes, but every little bit helps.

-If you are the organized type, you will want to begin with a landscape design plan.
+If you're the organized type, you'll want to begin with a landscape design plan.
 Beyond that, keep the following in mind:

-- Contact your local utility companies before digging: they’ll mark the areas where digging is off-limits, due to the presence of power lines, etc. It's free, it's easy and -- in many regions -- it's the law.
+- Contact your local utility companies before digging: They’ll mark the areas where digging is off-limits, due to the presence of power lines, etc. It's free, it's easy, and it's (often) the law.

 - Which plants like sun?
-Which prefer shade?
+And which prefer shade?
 Such considerations will help determine what you buy and where you can plant it (north, east, south, or west wall).

-As mentioned earlier, foundation plantings can be divided into three parts.
-The criteria for selecting landscape shrubbery for foundation plantings will differ, accordingly.
-Learn about plant selection for each of the three parts below (the discussion will be restricted to the front-door side of your house), beginning with the entryway design.
-While tastes in planting styles vary greatly, most people agree on one idea: namely, that the focal point of a foundation planting should be the entryway design.
+If you're creating the classic foundation planting divided into three parts, understand that the criteria for selecting landscape shrubbery for foundation plantings will differ according to which of the three parts you're working on.
+While tastes in planting styles vary greatly, most people agree on one idea: The focal point of a foundation planting should be the entryway planting.

-Why should the shrubbery of the entryway design serve as the focal point?
-Well, why do we festoon the front door and porch with outdoor decorations?
-Isn't it, in part, to inject a sense of welcome into such a critical area of the property, that transitional area from outdoors to indoors?
-For the same reason, special importance should be attached to the shrubbery in an entryway design during plant selection.
+The entryway planting serves as the focal point for the same reason we festoon the front door with holiday decorations: to inject a sense of welcome into such a critical area of the property, that transitional area from outdoors to indoors.

-But how can we ensure that the foundation shrubs in the entryway design will receive the viewer's focus?
-Although it can be over-used, many of us are instinctively attracted by symmetry.
+Using symmetry is a way to ensure that the shrubs in the entryway planting will receive the viewer's focus.
 Such symmetry is often achieved conveniently through the use of container plants (urns and whiskey barrels are examples of popular containers).
-A commonly used plant for such symmetrical arrangements, whether planted in the ground or in a container, is the dwarf Alberta spruce.
-Dwarf Alberta spruces achieve just enough size to make a statement without getting in the way (not for quite a few years, at least).
-The fact that they are evergreen shrubs is also helpful, since that means they will provide visual interest year round.
+A commonly used plant for such symmetrical arrangements, whether planted in the ground or in a container, is the dwarf Alberta spruce (Picea glauca 'Conica').
+Slow-growing dwarf Alberta spruces achieve just enough size to make a statement while remaining compact for quite a few years.
+The fact that they are evergreens is also helpful since that means they'll provide visual interest year-round.

 Smart plant usage at the corners of a house is important, too, since these plants can frame the house, visually.
 To that end, plant these foundation shrubs (or small trees) far enough away from the corners so that, even at maturity, they won't obscure the corners of the house.